 The allure of the lever-action is rooted in the American West.
 As the first high-volume repeating rifle, it became legendary and ultimately iconic.
 In contrast, the .327 Federal Magnum has fallen off the proverbial wagon since its introduction in 2007.
 Henry Repeating Arms took a chance and married the two in its Big Boy Steel Carbine.
 Why would Henry build a rifle chambered for a cartridge that has presumably gone nowhere?
 Customer demand.
 Carrying a revolver and a lever gun that share the same ammunition has long been a cowboy tradition, and who doesn’t want to be a cowboy?
 Learn more about it in the video embedded above, hosted by Managing Editor Jon Draper.
 MSRP: $893; henryusa.com.

 Looking for more #SundayGunday?
-We've got you covered.
+Click here.